Free: Healthy 5-Ingredient Meals EbookGet It Now

 How To Grill Asparagus

 This section will show you how to cook asparagus on the grill (and how to grill asparagus in foil as another option!) with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, see the recipe card below.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat.
 Heat your grill at medium-high heat for at least 15 minutes to warm it up.
 (Or, heat a grill pan on the stovetop for 5 minutes at medium-high heat.)

 - Prep asparagus.
 Add asparagus to a baking dish, drizzle with oil, and top with seasonings.
 Toss to coat.

 - Wrap in foil, if you want.
 If using foil, place the asparagus on a large sheet of aluminum foil and fold to seal the edges like a packet.
 Otherwise, skip to the next step.

 - Grill.
 Add asparagus to the grill, perpendicular to the grates.
 Grill, turning occasionally, until bright green, tender, and charred at the tips.
 Serve with a squeeze of lemon juice if you like!